 - Energy Efficient Models

 Most people rarely think about their water heater until there is no hot water or a leak in the tank.
 At that point, a person realizes there are choices to be made about whether to repair or replace the water heater.

-There are many options for water heating products these days, ranging from traditional storage tank water heaters, to energy efficient solar systems, high efficiency condensing and tankless units.
-Whatever your looking for, it’s important to know your options and know that you are purchasing the best product for your money.
+There are many options for water heating products these days from traditional storage tank water heaters to energy efficient solar systems to high efficiency condensing and tankless units.
+Whatever your needs, it’s important to know your options and know that you are purchasing the best product for your money.

 Today traditional or conventional storage tank water heaters are manufactured to high safety standards and stringent energy and air quality ratings.
 We recommend taking into consideration a few key factors when purchasing a new water heater including;

 In our experience, it is important that the company that installs your water also provide the warranty service.
 The manufacturer will always honor the warranty on their products but they do not provide service.
 You need a reliable company that will diagnose and service the water heater in the event there is an issue within the warranty period.

 Not all companies service the brands they install.
 Prior to purchasing your next water heater, ask who will provide service if there is a problem within the warranty period.